-The total domestic electrical equipment industry size exceeds ₹ 1.20 lakh crores (comprising24% from BTG equipment and 76% from T&D sector).
+- 4.0.2 The total domestic electrical equipment industry size exceeds ₹ 1.20 lakh crore (US\$ 25 billion), comprising 24% from BTG equipment and 76% from T&D sector.
 Exports from electrical equipment were approximately US\$ 4.6 billion in 2011-12.
-The industry provides direct and indirect employment to around 1.5 million persons.

-The Indian electrical equipment industry has performed strongly over the last decade.
-However, if the industry wants to become globally competitive and more importantly, if India is to achieve planned power generation and transmission capacity addition targets along with growth of infrastructure and other industrial sectors, it is important that the electrical equipment industry maintains a high rate of growth and responds to change effectively.

-The industry should be able to enhance its level of competitiveness by focussing on employee productivity, plant productivity, automation and upgrading of manufacturing practices, product innovation, etc. Government participation in these initiatives will accelerate the growth process.
+The industry provides direct and indirect employment to around 1.5 million persons. - 4.0.3 The Indian electrical equipment industry has performed strongly over the last decade.
+However, if the industry wants to become globally competitive and more importantly, if India is to achieve the planned power generation and transmission capacity addition targets along with growth of infrastructure and other industrial sectors, it is important that the electrical equipment industry maintains a high rate of growth and responds to domestic and global changes effectively. - 4.0.4 The industry should be able to enhance its level of competitiveness by focussing on employee productivity, plant productivity, automation and upgrading of manufacturing practices, product innovation, etc. Government participation in these initiatives will accelerate the growth process.
 To enable domestic equipment manufacturers to compete in domestic and international markets with other multinational players, the policies of the Government of India along with the State Governments have to provide a level playing field in the country.

-During the last three years, exports have remained virtually stagnant, while imports have grown rapidly, resulting in the widening of the trade deficit for electrical equipment.

-Main plant equipment are imported across thermal (coal and gas), hydro and nuclear power plants along with power transformers and switchgear for the transmission sector and small transformers, isolators, etc., required for distribution projects.
+- 4.0.5 During the last three years, exports have remained virtually stagnant, while imports have grown rapidly, resulting in the widening of the trade deficit for electrical equipment. - 4.0.6 Main plant equipment are imported across thermal (coal and gas), hydro and nuclear power plants along with power transformers and switchgear for the transmission sector and small transformers, isolators, etc., required for distribution projects.
 The extent of dependence on imports has increased over the 11th Plan period due to the increased share of the private sector in the development of power projects.
-A large share of orders from private players for supply of main plant equipment for thermal power plants is from China and South Korea.

-Other developing countries have made efforts to promote indigenous industry and reduce dependence on foreign goods, by enforcing laws and regulations that encourage the transfer of technology and setting up of joint ventures.
-This provides a base for local companies to develop advanced technologies and enhance their ability to compete with the multinational companies in both domestic and international markets.

-For the power generation capacity addition planned by the Government of India, the total manufacturing capacity of BTG by BHEL and seven other joint ventures is slated to increase to 40,000 MW by 2014-15.
+A large share of orders from private players for supply of main plant equipment for thermal power plants is from China and South Korea. - 4.0.7 Other developing countries have made efforts to promote indigenous industry and reduce dependence on foreign goods, by enforcing laws and regulations that encourage the transfer of technology and setting up of joint ventures.
+This provides a base for local companies to develop advanced technologies and enhance their ability to compete with the multinational companies in both domestic and international markets. - 4.0.8 For the power generation capacity addition planned by the Government of India, the total manufacturing capacity of BTG by BHEL and seven other joint ventures is slated to increase to 40,000 MW by 2014-15.
 However, orders for around 60,000 MW of generation equipment have already been placed with foreign suppliers.
 If this trend is not reversed, the BTG sector will also be sitting on huge surplus capacity along with the T&D equipment industry, which currently has broadly 30% idle manufacturing capacity.
 Therefore, both BTG and T&D sectors have to be supported and provided a level playing field against imported equipment.

-In order to make the industry competitive, the following areas of concern need to be addressed:

-- 4.1 Establish domestic level playing field

-- 4.2 Secure supplies of critical raw material / key inputs

-- 4.3 Improve the quality of the products in all the segments, especially SMEs

-- 4.4 Standardise product ratings and specifications

-- 4.5 Focus on international standardization

-- 4.6 Upgrade of testing facilities

-- 4.7 Better working capital management and contract conditions

-- 4.8 Improve manpower productivity

-- 4.9 Product innovation
+- 4.0.9 In order to make the industry competitive, the following areas of concern need to be addressed: - 4.1 Establish domestic level playing field, - 4.2 Secure supplies of critical raw material / key inputs, - 4.3 Improve the quality of the products in all the segments, especially SMEs, - 4.4 Standardise product ratings and specifications, - 4.5 Focus on international standardisation, - 4.6 Upgrade of testing facilities, - 4.7 Better working capital management and contract conditions, - 4.8 Improve manpower productivity, and - 4.9 Product innovation.